mtho-ngoza/mzansigig/INFRASTRUCTURE_SETUP.md

 - Off-platform payments

 ## 6. Limitation of Liability
-Kasigig is a platform, not an employer...
+MzansiGig is a platform, not an employer...

 ## 7. Dispute Resolution
 [Process for handling disputes]